j-hc/Reddit_ChatBot_Python/README.rst

     # now you can add hooks which will be executed when a frame is received like so:
     @chatbot.after_message_hook() # default frame_type is MESG
-    def roll(resp):  # resp is a SimpleNamespace that carries all the data of the received frame messg_s = resp.message.split()
+    def dice_roller(resp):  # resp is a SimpleNamespace that carries all the data of the received frame messg_s = resp.message.split()
         if messg_s[0] == "!roll" and len(messg_s) == 3:  # if received message says !roll
             limit_bottom = int(messg_s[1])